 So let us look closer at consumption expenditures which are given as product of price and quantity, i.e. C=PX.
 We start with the case of full market clearing, that is quantity produced and quantity sold are equal and do not change because labor input and productivity do not change either.
 That is, the real part of the pure consumption economy is frozen.

 Now, if consumption expenditures C drop from 100 to 90 in period 2 and the quantity X remains constant the price P must fall in C=PX.
 The market clearing price in period 2 is now below the unaltered unit wage costs and this means that the zero profit of period 1 turns into a loss.

-Note that the quantities produced and sold are equal in both period 1 and 2.
+Note that the quantities produced and sold are equal in both periods 1 and 2.
 So there is no change of inventory and therefore inventory investment does not occur.
 We have I=0 and S=10, so saving and investment are unequal.

 Of course, the product market is normally not cleared and there are inventory changes.
 I have dealt with this case in full generality in ‘Primary and Secondary Markets’

 The inclusion of inventory changes, though, does not alter the fact that saving and investment are never equal.
-And for this simple reason the familiar story of the interest mechanism cannot be true.
+And for this simple reason, the familiar story of the interest mechanism cannot be true.

 ICYMI (comment on Biagio Bossone of Oct 30)